 These are cookies that Warwick Arts Centre has direct control over that allow the sites to operate.

-(1, 2 and 3) A cookie is used for parts of the site to operate and allows the administrators of the site to manage the content appropriately.
+(1, 2) A cookie is used for parts of the site to operate and allows the administrators of the site to manage the content appropriately.
 This cookie is not used for any other purpose, and it is a session cookie meaning that it will not be stored after the user closes their browser window.

-(1, 2 and 3) Cookies are also set when a user visits a production page on Warwick Arts Centre’s website, allowing future content to be tailored to the user’s preferences.
+(1, 2) Cookies are also set when a user visits a production page on Warwick Arts Centre’s website, allowing future content to be tailored to the user’s preferences.

 Third Party Functionality Cookies